margitmaple/margitmaple.github.io/README.md

 ## Overview
-In order to predict beach groundwater hydraulic head, an ensemble machine learning approach is appplied using linear regression with ridge regularization, random forrest decision trees, and artificial neural networks.
+In order to predict beach groundwater hydraulic head, an ensemble machine learning approach is appplied using linear regression with ridge regularization and random forrest decision trees.

 ***